CHenzel/Custom-Framework/README.md

 ##### Composer
 ```
-    "require": {
-        ...
-        "chenzel/custom-framework": "dev-demo"
-        ...
-    },
+composer create-project chenzel/custom-framework myproject dev-demo
 ```

-Make the same process of installation and propel.
+Make the same process of installation of propel.
 Make the dump sql inconfig/dump/custom_framework_2014-12-14.sql

-#### Go with your web browser preferred to the following address :
+#### Go with your web browser prefered to the following address :

 ##### home
 127.0.0.1 ou name-of-local-domain.*